AIT-Technology-PLC/ArifSchoolFee/README.md

 -   Full Multi-tenant Architecture (i.e. single database and single app instance)
 -   PWA App

-## Branches

--   ims/main
-    -   Should always be the same branch as the production server
-    -   Do not fork this branch
-    -   Do not submit PR to this branch
--   ims/dev
-    -   Always use this branch for development and making changes
-    -   Could be forked
-    -   Always submit PRs to this branch

 ## Frameworks & Tools Used

 At its core [**Onrica SmartWork**](https://onricatech.com/products/smartwork) uses [**Laravel**](https://laravel.com) as a fullstack framework.